ppabcd/Instagram-Story-Downloader/README.md

 # English

 ## How to use
-To use this repository, make sure you're using the same IP address that you use often for login to Instagram to avoid get checkpoints from Instagram.
+To use this repository, make sure you're using the same IP address that you use often for login to Instagram to avoid get Challenge from Instagram.
 Make sure you change **lib/config.php** with your account, database, and target.
-When you got a checkpoint, please activate the database from the config files.
+When you got a Challenge, please activate the database from the config files.
 So, when you do verification with email, this script will save your own cookies to your database.

 Run this code below in your terminal.
 ```bash